 Existing stormwater overland flows follow the natural contours of the quarter section and along the ditches.
 Figure 10: Janet ASP 2020 - Stormwater, shows that the Plan Area falls within the Cooperative Stormwater Management Initiative (CSMI).
-The map also shows a proposed alignment-ditch to run from west to east through the center of the quarter section - this ditch would run along the property boundary between Development Cell B and Development Cell C.
+The map also shows a proposed alignment-ditch to run from west to east through the center of the quarter section - this ditch would run along the property boundary between Development Cell B and lands to the south.